axiomhq/next-axiom/README.md

 ## Installation

 > **Note**
 > Using the Pages Router?
 Use version `0.*`, which will continue to get security patches.
 Here's the [README for `0.x`](https://github.com/axiomhq/next-axiom/blob/v0.x/README.md).
-If you're upgrading to Next.js 13, check out the [next-axiom upgrade guide](#upgrade-to-nextjs-13).

 In your Next.js project, install next-axiom: